EconomyLens.com

 Related

 “For too long, our tax system has been a patchwork—complex, inequitable, and burdensome,” Tinubu said on social media ahead of the signing, promising relief for poor and working-class Nigerians.
-The president’s earlier reforms — slashing a costly fuel subsidy and liberalising the naira exchange rate — have won the praise of economists, saying such measures were long overdue.
-But they’ve also sparked massive inflation and a cost of living crisis.
+The president’s earlier reforms — slashing a costly fuel subsidy and liberalising the naira exchange rate — have won the praise of economists, stating that such measures were long overdue.
+However, these reforms have also sparked massive inflation and a cost of living crisis.

-The government hopes the reforms will ease the cost of doing business for both domestic and foreign firms operating in the west African powerhouse, whose economy has dived from the largest in Africa to fourth place under Tinubu’s reforms.
-However, some tax experts including Nongomin Joshua, of Nongomin & Co, Practitioners, said the reforms will mean little if the government, marred by decades of corruption, can’t spend the money effectively.
-“The question is, how effective, efficient, and how prudent are they managing what they have been collecting with the current taxes?” said Nongomin Joshua, of Nongomin & Co, Practitioners, an accounting group.
+The government hopes the reforms will ease the cost of doing business for both domestic and foreign firms operating in the West African powerhouse, whose economy has dived from the largest in Africa to fourth place under Tinubu’s reforms.
+However, some tax experts, including Nongomin Joshua of Nongomin & Co, Practitioners, said the reforms will mean little if the government, marred by decades of corruption, cannot spend the money effectively.
+“The question is, how effective, efficient, and how prudent are they managing what they have been collecting with the current taxes?” asked Nongomin Joshua.

 © 2024 AFP